sandypockets/tweeter/README.md

 - Add caution icon to error messages
 - Sort tweets by date stamp, instead of just by most recently added to the array.
 - Fix hover, to ensure username remains hidden unless hovering over that specific tweet.
+- Update transparent image to something more appealing
+- Add icon to "Write new tweet"
+- Add functionality to jump down to the tweet form when clicking "Write new tweet"